Tubeless Conversion Index Page

-These days manufacturers do this because spoked wheels are a signifier of ‘off-road adventure’, as well as perceived as being repairable, lighter, stronger, more shock absorbent and darn cool.
-Meanwhile tubeless is just plain safer and infinitely easier to repair.
-On a CRF450R motocrosser running rim locks and tubes at 10psi a tube is fine – the van’s nearby.
+These days manufacturers use spoked wheels on adv bikes as a signifier of ‘off-road adventure’, as well as the perception of being repairable, lighter, stronger, more shock absorbent and cool.
+Meanwhile tubeless is just plain safer and infinitely easier to repair flats.
+On a CRF450R motocrosser running rim locks at 10psi, a tube is probably a better idea and the van’s nearby.
 On a quarter-ton Adv battleship halfway down Ruta 40, getting a flat is a pain.

 OEM spoked tubeless wheels

-BMWs, including the current 850GS twin (below), run 40 straight-pull spokes directly into the protruding rim edge – there is no flange.
-I’ve noticed this relatively exposed edge can get scuffed about from stony terrain, although it would take a lot to damage the spoke.
+BMWs, including the 850GS twin (below), run 40 straight-pull spokes directly into the protruding rim edge – there is no flange.
+I’ve noticed this relatively exposed edge can get scuffed about from stony terrain, although it would take a lot to damage the spoke mounts.

 Most road bikes run 36 spokes or more.
-DID 36-hole rims do or did exist, but so far only in pictures (left) or cruddy corroded used ones on ebay, When changing the spoked rim you are guided by the number of spoke holes the stock hub because changing that is a right faff.
-Fitting a new spoked rim is easy.
+DID 36-hole TL rims do or did exist, but so far only in pictures or cruddy, corroded used ones on ebay.
+When changing the spoked rim you’re constrained by the number of spoke holes in the stock hub because changing a hub is a much bigger faff.
+Fitting a new rim is dead easy.
 Missing out a few spokes to make a standard 36-spoke hub use a 32-spoke trials rim is a bodge too far, even for me.

 Branded or otherwise, it’s hard to find less expensive spoked TL rims off the shelf.
 The only ones I’ve seen are in China: Risun (Risen?) outboard tubeless rims in 17 or 18 inches only (left) and just $60 a shot.
-Problem is, you have to order a minimum of 200 plus units.
-Anyone for a Groupon?
+Problem is, you have to order a minimum of 200 units.
+And there is still the hub-nipple problem.